 Please note: This is not a qualifying law degree (QLD).
 Individuals wishing to become solicitors or barristers should apply instead for one of Bangor’s professionally-recognised LLB degrees, all of which enjoy QLD status.

 - You will study within multidisciplinary Schools that employ specialists across a broad range of Business and Law subjects.

 - The degree addresses the British, European and global dimensions of the legal world.

 - We have a dedicated and well resourced Law Library.

 - Our students take part in national competitions such as the IBM Business Challenge and ‘The Pitch’, a UK-wide business plan and marketing challenge.

-- Bangor Law School has a very active mooting (mock trial) scene and now benefits from a dedicated replica court room on campus.
+- Bangor Law School has a very active mooting (mock trial) scene and now benefits from a dedicated mock courtroom on campus.

 - The award-wining Students’ Law Society arranges a range of both social and academic related activities and events.